deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

    "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvw"

 In all, this covers four octaves.
 If a note is outside that range I adjust it by one octave until it lies inside the range.
 See MidiHarmonyUtility.java.

-When not using instruments, in a symbolic two-part harmony string the even characters (at indexes 0, 2, 4, 6, ...) represent the first voice.
+In a symbolic two-part harmony string the even characters (at indexes 0, 2, 4, 6, ...) represent the first voice.
 The odd characters (at indexes 1, 3, 5, 7, ...) represent the second voice.

-This process results in two-party harmony strings such as the following (from Mozart training, without instruments):
+This process results in two-party harmony strings such as the following (from Mozart training):

     ttttototttttvtltttqqqqqqqqqqqqqqqqolololololoa a a e e e f f f f e e e f f e e V V c c a a j j e e c c e e c c e e clclVlVlclclclclclclcococo h h h h h hJa a a m m t t t q q q u u mq qqqqqorrrrrrrrrrrrrrrvqtqtqtqtqtqtqtqtqtqtmtmtltltltflflhthteqeqeqeqaqXqXqaqaqYqXqXqhqhqhqhqhqhqeqeqeqeqeqeqeqeqeqcococococo l lclclclZmZmcmcmcmcmclclclelelelele e e gjgjgjgjhhhh h h h h h h h  VhVhV U U Vh hZhZhZhZhZhZ ZoZ ZhZhZhZhjjjjjhhhhffgegecgcgUhZhZhZhZhZhLeLeLeSeVeVeLeLeXeXe eZlZlZlZlXjXjVhVhVhVhCeCeCeCeLoLoL LcLcLcLcLcOc cg gj g g mQoQoQmJqJsJgJgJhJfJfJfJaJaJZOaNZNZNZJcJcJcJaCaCaCaCaOaCaBZBZBZBZBZBZBaBaBaBaCaCaCaGeGeGeEcEcEcEcEcEcEcEclcccccccchchchcaaaaaaZZZZ ZcaeJeJcJcJZJcJcJZJXJXJcJcJhOeOeOeOaOaOaOaOaOfOfOeOeOcOcOeOeOeOeOeOeOcJcJcOcOcOeOeOeOeJfJfJfJfJfJcJeJeJeJeJeJeJeJcJcJcJcJZJZJZJZJXLXLXLXBXBXBZBZBaCaCaLvLvAmAmLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLJVJVJVJVJVJVjVEVEVEVEhEhEoBlBlBlBoBoB BsBqBqBoJoJoZmZmclclcl lLlLlLlLlBlBlBhBhEoErGhGhJoEoD C B L L Q Q Q QrErErE E EqEqEoEoEmEmElJlJlJlJlJmJmJ CsCsCmCmCmCvCvCvCvClllmmJlJlJlJlMjNjNhNhNhNhNhNhNhNhNhLgLgLgLeJhJqJqJoJoJoJoJlJlJlJlJlJlJlJlJlJlJlZlhlhlhlOmOmOoOmOaararTrTrSqSqQrOqSqQsQsSvSvVlVlVlVhVhQhQhQhJVJVJVJVJVJVOJQJQJ JlJlJlJlJlJmJmJmJmJmJmJmJmJlJlJlJlJlJlJlJlOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOlOlOlOlOlOlOlOmOmOmOmOmOmOmOmOmOmOiOiOlOlOlOlOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmOmSmSmSmSmSmSmSmSmSmSmSmVmVmVmVm

 This representation of harmonies is quite different from that used in my previous melody-only work.
-In that representation, each note had a pitch character and a duration character.
+In that representation, each note had a pitch character (actually, a delta-pitch from the previous note) and a duration character.
 In the new representation, durations are implicit in the sampling.

-If you include the instrument, four characters are output for every time step: a character representing the first voice's pitch, a character representing the first voice's instrument, a character representing the second voice's pitch, and a character representing the second voice's instrument, in that order.
-To avoid needing characters above ASCII 127, to limit the number possible characters, and to avoid infrequently used instruments, if the Note uses an instrument above MIDI instrument 75 (Pan Flute), I treat it as instrument 26 (Electric Guitar (clean)).
-Instrument characters go from from Ascii 33 to Ascii 108.
+If a melody is played in the key of C in one track and the same melody is played in the key of G in another track, their representations in two-party harmony strings will be very different.
+In my previous work, when I was modeling just monophonic melodies, the two strings would be identical.
+But for harmonies, I need the potches to be synchronized between the two voices.

 I wrote utilities to convert two-part harmony strings back to MIDI sequences, and from MIDI sequences to wav and mp3 files.
 When converting from a symbolic two-part harmony string back to a MIDI sequences, adjacent notes of the same pitch are merged